Satirical Texas Bill Would Fine Men's Masturbation, Set Viagra Waiting Period

 "Men have to answer for their actions," Farrar told the paper.

-Rep. Tony Tinderholt — who introduced the bill that would cause both women and their doctors to be charged with murder for an abortion — told the Tribune he was "embarrassed" for Farrar, and that her attempt to compare men's reproductive health care to abortion "shows a lack of a basic understanding of human biology."
+Rep. Tony Tinderholt — who introduced the bill that would cause both women and their doctors to be charged with murder for an abortion — told the Tribune he was "embarrassed" for Farrar and that her attempt to compare men's reproductive health care to abortion "shows a lack of a basic understanding of human biology."